CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 The `"is"` field must be `">="`, `"<="` or `"anything"`.
 When it is not `"anything"` the `"target"` must be present, and must be an integer.

+Additional optional fields for each entry in `requirements` are:

+* `"visible"`, which can take the values `"always"`, `"when_requirement_completed"`, `"when_achievement_completed"`, or `"never"` to dictate when a requirement is visible.
+Non-visible requirements will be hidden in the UI.

-There are further optional fields:
+There are further optional fields for the `achievement`:

 ```C++
 "hidden_by": [ "other_achievement_id" ]